NxveenKM/Python-Programs/README.md

 2. Enter the second number.
 3. The program will display the sum of the two numbers.

+# Even or Odd Checker

+A simple Python script to determine whether a given number is even or odd.

+## Steps to Check Even or Odd

+1.⁠ ⁠The program prompts the user to enter a number.
+2.⁠ ⁠It checks if the number is divisible by 2.
+3.⁠ ⁠If divisible, it prints "Even"; otherwise, it prints "Odd".

 ## How to Run

 1. Download the Python script.